 It is my pleasure to welcome you to the Minority Student Resources website.
-Our President, Dr. Dockery, has stated on several occasions Union's ongoing commitment to the Great commandment, which compels us to recognize that a love for God requires a love for all humanity.
-Union University seeks to create a climate that fosters the development of intercultural competencies in faculty, staff, and students.
-Our ultimate aim is to make this campus more closely resemble the reality presented to us in Rev. 7:9; when those from every nation, tribe, peoples, and languages shall be joined together in worship and service to our God.
+Our former President, Dr. Dockery stated on several occasions that Union's ongoing commitment to the Great Commandment compels us to recognize that a love for God requires a love for all humanity.
+It is in that vein that Union University seeks to create a climate that fosters the development of intercultural competencies in faculty, staff, and students.
+Our ultimate aim is to make this campus more closely resemble the reality presented to us in Revelation 7:9, when those from every nation, tribe, people and language shall be joined together in worship and service to our God.
 The very existence of this website is evidence of God's grace as we seek to be faithful to these goals.

-I am pleased to be a primary contact for African American and racial/ethnic minority students.
+I am pleased to be a primary contact for ethnic minority students.
 I look forward to working to provide not only academic and spiritual support, but also social, emotional, cultural and professional development.
-As my title implies, my primary objective is to make sure that every student I work with is provided the resources needed to be successful in every sphere of life.
+As my title implies, my primary objective is to ensure that every student I serve is provided the resources necessary to be successful in every sphere of life.

-what the future holds!
-Additionally, as Director of the Vocatio Center for Life Calling and Career, I enjoy helping students understand more clearly who
+Director of the Vocatio Center for Life Calling and Career

 Ultimately, we advocate for the academic, spiritual, social, and cultural growth as well as the leadership development of students, with our primary focus on ethnic minority students.
 For more information: contact Mr. Matthew Marshall at (731) 661.5304 or Dr. Jacqueline Taylor at (731)661-5421 or email email@example.com or firstname.lastname@example.org.